-Cracked foreskin presents with mild burning, itching, swelling and red patches, and with tight foreskin (phimosis)
+Cracked foreskin presents with mild burning, itching, swelling and red patches, and with tight foreskin (phimosis).

 Poor hygiene due to a tight foreskin can cause cracks on the foreskin and irritant balanitis.